soupi/learn-haskell-blog-generator/src/07-environment.md

 to convert a `Reader` of `SmallEnv` to a `Reader` of `BigEnv`!

-This is because we are mapping over the *input* of a function rather than the *output*, and is related to topics like variance and covariance, but isn't terribly important for us at the moment.
+This is because we are mapping over the *input* of a function rather than the *output*, and is related to topics like variance and covariance, but it isn't terribly important for us at the moment.

 ### Using `Env` in our logic code